DNnate/CISSP-Study-Resources/CISSP-Domain-6-Objectives.md

         - 🩹time to detect incidents
         - 🩹time to respond to incidents
         - 🩹level of organizational impact of incidents
         - 🩹number of false positives (i.e., false detection alerts/alarms).
+        - 🩹increase in closed service tickets allows a company to track the performance of the service department.
+        -  🩹decrease in amount of downtime is a terrific KPI to track to show the capability and performance of the Information Technology (IT) department.
+        -  🩹decreased number of tickets should indicate a decreased number of problems with a system
    - 🍮**Key Risk Indicator (KRIs)**: Key risk indicators are used to tell those in charge of risk management how risky an activity is and how much impact changes are having on that risk profile.
 Identifying key risk indicators and monitoring them can help to identify high-risk areas earlier in their lifecycle.
 Key Risk Indicators (KRIs) allow for a more proactive approach to cybersecurity.
    - KRI include
        - Hardware and Software entering entering EOS as this naturally increases risk over time since there are no future patches.